Find Affordable College Courses

 Read More…

-Oklahoma Panhandle State University ranked #6 on this year’s Most Popular Agriculture Associate Degree Schools in the Southwest Region list.
-Located in the rural area of Goodwell, OPSU is a public school with a small student population.
+Oklahoma Panhandle State University came in at #6 in this year’s edition of the Most Popular Agriculture Associate Degree Schools in the Southwest Region ranking.
+Located in the rural area of Goodwell, OPSU is a public college with a small student population.

 Women make up 45% of the agriculture and agriculture operations majors at the school.